janhieber/WaterCtrl/MainBoard/README.md

 Simply go into this folder with your terminal and execute it: ./orderBOM.sh

-Then for each part the script tells you the quantity and opens a browser window.
-Simply click the first result, input quantity and add to cart, press enter key in script to continue with next...

-In OSX you may have to replace the 'xdg-open' call in the script with 'firefox' or something else...
-I have no Mac to test this

 # ToDo
 - [ ] Circuit for the moisture measurement (connectors, demultiplexer)
   - [x] schematic